mrkthmpsn/statsbomb_open_data_fun/poss_adjust_project/README.md

 However, if this were all the case, one would expect that possession share would be strongly correlated with the number of defensive actions that are made.
 This study has found that, when players are split by position, their defensive action numbers _do not_ have a strong correlation with possession share.

 I don't want to completely disregard possession adjusting off the back of a very simple correlation analysis: it may be that the low correlation between possession share and defensive output is actually an offset of the quality gap between defensive players on high- and low-possession teams.
 In other words, perhaps there would be a link between defensive output and possession share _among players of similar quality_, but that this sample is obscured by the fact that (presumably) better defensive players are on high-possession teams and worse defensive players are on low-possession teams.
 This may be a case of finding steelmen in a field of scarecrows, but it is worth noting as a possibility.

+There is another way to approach this theory, that high-turnover football might produce players with higher defensive output figures.
+Within this sample, this does not appear to be the case either.
+This appears surprising, given that the theory seems straightforward, but team style may be a confounding factor - high turnover football can appear in multiple ways (tackles in midfield, clearances from long balls), so perhaps this cancels out general trends.

 ### kloppy-Statsbomb event navigation